 Guest post from Jennifer of The Intentional Mom

-Jennifer is a busy, homeschooling mom of seven who enjoys keeping a home, living an active lifestyle, and loving the little and not so little people in her life.
-Her mission is helping other moms find contentment in living intentionally every day over at her blog, The Intentional Mom.
+Jennifer is a busy, homeschooling mom of seven who enjoys keeping a home, living a frugal and active lifestyle, and loving the little and not so little people in my life.
+My mission is helping other moms find contentment in living intentionally every day over at her blog, The Intentional Mom.